 Evidence is discussed throughout this report.
-A targeted review of the literature is in the Appendix (see Supporting documents).
-Further, we interviewed clinicians and engaged clinical societies and accreditors, patient/family groups, New York Medicaid, and others to inform our measure development with the intelligence and experiences of stakeholders as well as the medical literature.
-The ratings of the panel along with a brief description of methodology are included in the Appendixes (see Supporting Documents).
-These measures result from careful conduct of a systematic process.
+A targeted review of the literature is in the Appendix (see Supporting Documents).
+Further, we interviewed clinicians, engaged clinical societies and accreditors, patient/family groups, New York Medicaid, and others to inform our measure development with the intelligence and experiences of stakeholders as well as the medical literature.
+The ratings of the panel along with a brief description of methodology are included in the Appendix (see Supporting Documents).
+The measures in this set result from careful conduct of a systematic process.

-The availability of high-risk obstetric (HROB) services is a challenging concept, and to develop quality measures that assess availability of high-risk obstetrics services we first needed to define: (1) availability of services and (2) high-risk obstetrical services.
-Specifically we wondered whether the target population optimally should be identified by conditions present in the women, by the clinical services required, or by the clinicians providing the services.
-Through discussions with our scientific team, Steering Committee, a review of the literature, and in consultation with our Expert Panel, we answered these questions in the following manner.
-Regarding availability, we expanded on the Anderson and Aday model (Aday, Anderson, 1974), which suggests that utilization of health care is driven by three predisposing characteristics, enabling resources, and need, and that these factors are themselves influenced by the available system of care (Anderson, McCutcheon, Aday, et al., 1983; Kuhlthau, 2011).
-While their distinction between availability and realized access has blurred over time, we nonetheless chose to respect our assignment by using an availability lens as our framework for these measures.
+The availability of HROB services is a challenging concept, and to develop quality measures that assess availability of HROB services we first needed to define: (1) availability of services and (2) HROB services.
+Specifically, we wondered whether the target population could be identified by conditions present in the women, by the clinical services required, or by the clinicians providing the services.
+Through discussions with our Scientific Team and Steering Committee, a review of the literature, and in consultation with our Expert Panel, we answered these questions in the following manner.
+Regarding availability, we expanded on the Anderson and Aday (1974) model, which suggests that utilization of healthcare is driven by three predisposing characteristics, enabling resources, and need, and that these factors are themselves influenced by the available system of care (Anderson, McCutcheon, Aday, et al., 1983; Kuhlthau, 2011).
+While their distinction between availability and realized access has blurred over time, we nonetheless chose to respect our assignment by using an availability lens as our framework for this measure.

 At a system level, utilization can vary as a result of differences in individual behaviors or system characteristics.
 The current measures predominantly reflect distribution of system attributes, which may include geography, system design, and/or sufficiency of resources (Kuhlthau, 2011).
-The definition of HROB specialty physician services for the purposes of these measures is broad and may include services provided by a variety of clinicians if received by a woman who has an identifiable condition that predisposes her or her baby to an increased risk of morbidity and mortality during the assessment period.
-Our definition of high risk is derived from the literature, Expert Panel ratings, discussions with our Steering Committee, and from insights drawn from clinician interviews.
+The definition of HROB specialty physician services for the purposes of these measures is broad and may include services provided by a variety of clinicians if received by a woman who has an identifiable condition that predisposed her or her baby to an increased risk of morbidity and mortality during the assessment period.
+Our definition of high risk is derived from the literature, Expert Panel ratings, and discussions with our Steering Committee and from insights drawn from clinician interviews.

 As described in Section 3, pregnant women with chronic illness and pregnancy complications are at increased risk of maternal and infant morbidity and mortality.
-Availability of specialty care is particularly important for these women.
-Evidence suggests access to MFMs, subspecialists, and multidisciplinary care is associated with better outcomes.
-Professional societies-including ACOG and the Society for Maternal-Fetal Medicine, as well as others-recommend that specialty care be provided for high-risk pregnant women.
+Availability of multidisciplinary care is particularly important for these women.
+Evidence suggests that access to MFMs, subspecialists, and multidisciplinary care is associated with better outcomes.
+Professional societies, including ACOG, as well as others recommend that multidisciplinary care be provided for high-risk pregnant women.